jaabberwocky/go-newton/README.md

-# Command-line implementation of Newton's method for calculating square-root
+# Command-line implementation of Newton's method for calculating square-root in Go

 This uses Newton's approximation of iteratively improving over a guess to find the roots of a real-valued function.